 I should firstly say that I already had Ted Benton’s excellent book, 'Bumblebees' before I acquired 'Solitary Bees' by the same author.
 At the time I purchased

 this detailed hardback about bumble bees (comprising around 600 pages), it was officially out of print, and very difficult to get hold of, and so

 the copy I bought was second hand.

 book about solitary bees.
-As soon as I

 As soon as I read the introduction, I knew it would be an informative factual guide, yet written in Benton’s warm accessible style - despite his obvious authority in his subject.

 reader to discern the difference between a fly and a bee and a wasp and a bee,

 For the more serious ecologist/entomologist/biologist, Benton supports the information with the requisite anatomical detail and terminology, along with labelled diagrams.
 A key to the genera of bees (with glossary) is provided at the back of the book.